Course Summary

 Expected Outcomes

-• Students currently enrolled in or recently finished vocational training programs (e.g. carpentry, beauty, culinary arts, mechanics).
+• Students currently enrolled in or recently completed vocational training (e.g. carpentry, beauty, culinary arts, automotive, electrical).

-• Individuals interested in self-employment or business ownership.
+• Individuals seeking self-employment or business ownership in a trade-related field.